google/WebFundamentals/src/site/_en/fundamentals/getting-started/web-starter-kit/development-phases.markdown

 ## Test Your Production Build

-From time to time, you’ll want to check that the production build is working as expected.
+Before you push anything into production, you need to make sure everything works as you'd expect.
 The `gulp serve:dist` command builds a production version of your site, starts a server, and opens a browser for you.
 This doesn’t have Live Reload or Browser Sync, but it’s a reliable way of testing your site before deploying it.